Consensys/web3tickets-snap/README.md

-# Web3Tickets Snap
+# MetaMask Support Snap

-The Web3Tickets snap allows receiving and replying to customer support ticket updates directly from the MetaMask wallet.
+The MetaMask Support snap allows receiving and replying to customer support ticket updates directly from the MetaMask wallet.

 # Documentation